talkowski-lab/Holmes/README.md

 # Holmes
-Pipeline for structural variation detection from liWGS libraries, as reported in Collins et al., Genome Biology (2016)
+Pipeline for structural variation detection from liWGS libraries, as reported in Collins et al. (in press)

 Readme to be updated very soon.